Lupus Treatments

 • Immunosuppressants are used in more severe lupus to prevent the body from attacking its own healthy cells.

-• Biologics, like Belimumab (Benlysta), and Anifrolumab-fnia (Saphnelo™) decrease the activity of B cell lymphocytes.
+• Biologics, like belimumab (Benlysta®), and anifrolumab-fnia (Saphnelo™) decrease the activity of B cell lymphocytes.
 It is used in combination with other lupus treatments.

 • Dehydroepiandrosterone (DHEA) is a type of hormone that may be useful for people with hair loss, joint pain, fatigue, and brain fog.

-• Blood pressure drugs are used to reduce blood pressure, a common side effect of the kidney damage caused by lupus.
+• Blood pressure drugs are used to reduce blood pressure, a common side effect of kidney damage caused by lupus.

 • Statins lower cholesterol levels in the blood and help prevent cardiovascular damage.